-After the JFTC has received an Application for Commitment Approval from the Notified Enterprise, the JFTC shall make a judgment as to whether or not the Approval Requirements are satisfied, based on the Approval Application Documents.
+After the JFTC has received an Application for Commitment Approval from the Notified Enterprise, the JFTC shall assess whether or not the Approval Requirements are satisfied, based on the Approval Application Documents.
 As described under Section 3 above, Commitment Procedures constitute a method for the voluntary resolution of a Suspected Violation through a consent between the JFTC and the enterprise concerned, and close communication between the JFTC and the enterprise would enable the swift application of the law related to Commitment Procedures and thus be beneficial to both the JFTC and the enterprise.
-For this reason, after Notification of Commitment Procedures, as the JFTC deems necessary or when the Applicant has requested an explanation of issues during the process of approval, the JFTC shall explain the issues at that point in time and other matters.
-The JFTC also may ask the Applicant to explain the content of the application.
+For this reason, after Notice of Commitment Procedures, the JFTC shall explain the issues at that point in time and other matters when the JFTC deems it necessary or when the Applicant has requested an explanation of issues during the process of approval.
+The JFTC may also ask the Applicant to explain the content of the application.

-If the Commitment Measures have been judged as conforming to the Approval Requirements, that is, as satisfying both the requirements of Sufficiency of the Content of Measures and Reliability of Measures Implemented, the JFTC shall approve the Commitment Plan describing the Commitment Measures in accordance with the provisions of Article 48-3, Paragraph 3 or Article 48-7, Paragraph 3 of the Antimonopoly Act.
+If the Commitment Measures have been determined as conforming to the Approval Requirements, that is, as satisfying both the requirements of Sufficiency of the Content of Measures and Reliability of Measures Implemented, the JFTC shall approve the Commitment Plan describing the Commitment Measures in accordance with the provisions of Article 48-3, paragraph (3) or Article 48-7, paragraph (3) of the Antimonopoly Act.

-On the other hand, if the JFTC has judged that the Commitment Measures do not conform to the Approval Requirements, in a case in which the content of Commitment Measures responds to only part of the Suspected Violation, for example, the JFTC shall render a decision to dismiss the Application for Commitment Approval in accordance with the provisions of Article 48-3, Paragraph 6 or Article 48-7, Paragraph 5 of the Antimonopoly Act.
-In such a case, the investigation conducted prior to Notification of Commitment Procedures will resume4.

-4 When the JFTC has decided to reject an Application for Commitment Approval for a business combination for which notice has been submitted, pursuant to Article 10, Paragraph 13 of the Antimonopoly Act or other provisions applicable under that paragraph, the period during which Notification of Hearing may be issued shall be extended with the addition of ninety days to the notification period.
+On the other hand, if the JFTC has determined that the Commitment Measures do not conform to the Approval Requirements, in a case in which the content of Commitment Measures responds to only part of the Suspected Violation, for example, the JFTC shall render a decision to dismiss the Application for Commitment Approval in accordance with the provisions of Article 48-3, paragraph (6) or Article 48-7, paragraph (5) of the Antimonopoly Act.
+In such a case, the investigation made prior to Notice of Commitment Procedures will resume(Note4).
+(Note4) When the JFTC has decided to reject an Application for Commitment Approval for a business combination for which notice has been submitted, the period during which Notice of hearing of opinions may be issued shall be extended with the addition of ninety days to the Notice Period, pursuant to Article 10, Paragraph (13) of the Antimonopoly Act or other provisions applicable mutatis mutandis under that paragraph.